The G-Tateth API supports two authentication methods: API keys (recommended for server-to-server) and JWT tokens (for user-authenticated requests).

 API Key Permissions

-When creating an API key, you can specify which permissions it has:
+When creating an API key, select only the permissions it needs (principle of least privilege):

 See the API Keys reference for more details.